Promotions and Job Level Reviews

 Job Level and Performance Reviews

 All reviews in Physics are started by an annual notice from the Head of Department's Office.
-If you have any questions about the reviews procedures you may contact Liz Swift.
+If you have any questions about the reviews procedures you may contact the Executive Assistant to the Head of Physics.

 |Level of staff member||Date for paperwork to be submitted to HoD's Office|